 We anticipate that our working capital needs will increase as we invest in the growth of our business.
-We believe that the funds held in cash and cash equivalents and our unused borrowings under our Credit Facility and Uncommitted Credit Facility will be sufficient to fund our working capital and cash requirements for the next 12 months.
+We believe that the funds held in cash and cash equivalents and our unused borrowings under our Credit Agreement will be sufficient to fund our working capital and cash requirements for at least the next 12 months.